ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Engineering Correction:** A correction that is added to setpoints / removed for readback values for a given axis at the Composite Driver level.
 These corrections can be of fixed value, or calculated by a user function or an interpolation matrix.
 These exist to account for slight inaccuracies in engineering, e.g. a mirror that is not perfectly flat.

+## F

+**Footprint:** The surface area of the sample illuminated by the neutron beam.
+Depends on the incident angle and slit gap sizes.

 ## I

 **Incident Angle:** See `Theta`